dgaimpact/dga-platform/03_P3_AUDIT/REGISTRY/REG-P3-AIO-Prompt-Set.md

 ## 5. Registry Rules (Non-Negotiable)

-- Prompt IDs are immutable
+- Prompt identifiers are immutable
 - Prompt text must not be paraphrased by systems
-- No additional prompts may be introduced without ED revision
+- No additional AIO prompts may be introduced without ED revision
-- Prompt sequencing is enforced by ED–P3–AIO_PROMPT_INVARIANTS
+- Prompt sequencing and isolation are enforced by ED–P3–AIO_PROMPT_INVARIANTS
 - This Registry may be referenced but not overridden

 ---